A Return To Crafted Luxury

 Consider Persian rugs.
 From around 1500 to the early eighteenth-century master weavers, often working in royal ateliers, transformed carpet making from a purely utilitarian pursuit into a highly sophisticated art.
 The materials and techniques used in crafting Persian rugs have always been central to their allure.
 As well as intricate patterns inspired by myth, literature, poetry and nature.
 The geometric motifs, intricate arabesques, and floral designs that adorn each tell a story that resonates with the rich cultural heritage of Iran and the curious collector.

-Dynastic rulers of the time, recognizing the rugs' potential as diplomatic gifts, elevated them to objects of desire and prestige.
-And with the expansion of trade, the Silk Road and the artisans who have kept up the craft since, that pedastal has persisted to today.
+Dynastic rulers of the time, recognising the rugs' potential as diplomatic gifts, elevated them to objects of desire and prestige.
+And with the expansion of trade, the Silk Road and the artisans who have kept up the craft since, that pedestal has persisted to today.

 Traditional craftsmanship is perhaps the most tangible manifestation of intangible cultural heritage.

 As people, we derive such pleasure from the story and details of craft.
-Immediate examples volleyed around the studio include the textural detail of G. F. Smith stock, a surprisingly ornate umbrella canopy and an unassumingly expensive yet beautifully made fountain pen.
-In a recent What The Luxe episode, Tom Goodwin – business consultant and author of Digital Darwinism – revealed a love of luggage: anything shiny and metal with Swiss-looking features.
+Examples volleyed around the studio include the textural detail of G. F. Smith stock, a surprisingly ornate umbrella canopy and an unassumingly expensive yet beautifully made fountain pen.
+In his episode of our What The Luxe podcast, Tom Goodwin – business consultant and author of Digital Darwinism – revealed a love of luggage: anything shiny and metal with Swiss-looking features.

-Walpole – the official sector body for UK luxury and associate partner of Matter Of Form – has been honing in on British Craft in a series of interviews with businesses committed to making in the UK to celebrate International Trade Week.
+In 2023, Walpole – the official sector body for UK luxury and associate partner of Matter Of Form – honed in on British Craft in a series of interviews with businesses committed to making in the UK to celebrate International Trade Week.

 Sitting down with stakeholders from Fleming & Howland, Gusbourne, Molton Brown, Sunspel and Range Rover, contributing writer Grant Bradley Ford finds “that alluring notion of Britishness, with all its nuances, is still an enduring stamp of quality, heritage, and aspiration.”
 Further, that “home-grown craftsmanship – no matter the scale – is what people buy into all over the world.”